sachinsenal0x64/fixarr/README.md

 > [!NOTE]
-> I haven't released the new update yet, but the tool is working fine.
-If you face any issues, join our Discord using the link below.
+> I haven’t released the new update yet, but the tool is working fine.
+If you run into any issues, please open a GitHub issue.
+You can also join our Discord using the link below.

 <h1 align="center"> FIXARR  </h1>